cce2955/HTML/README.md

 A. A simple calculator that determines armstrong numbers with a limit between 100 and 999. - Done

 B. A canvas project that iterates a tree. - WIP

 C. A neural network that determines which celebrity personality it comes from, the base library was provided from an outside source but has been modified by me and I have an understanding of what it entails.

+D. Me figuring out formatting how formatting works in markdown